Posted on 27 September 2022

 When the storm makes a landfall, unless you’ve been ordered to leave, you’re going to want to stay deep in a well-constructed building, away from windows and doors.
 Don’t get too curious!
 Don’t open the doors or window to “just take a quick look.”
 And don’t try to get famous by shooting a TikTok video.
 Let the storm pass.
 Stay inside during the short-lived lull of the hurricane’s eye.
 Also keep in mind that most hurricanes are often accompanied by powerful tornadoes.

 If you decide to evacuate, be prepared!

 Collect an evacuation supply kit.
-Below is a downloadable list that you can use and modify.
+Again, we've made a downloadable list that you can use and modify.
 To highlight some of the most important things on the list, don’t forget to pack:

 Once the storm passes, be careful when you step outside to assess the damages.
 There may be downed powerlines.
 Broken tree branches may pose a hazard over your head.

 Tune in to the local radio or TV stations for updates and instructions.
 Use flashlights in the dark, instead of candles.
 Safely check for gas leaks and electrical damage, but don’t try to fix any issues yourself.
 These dangerous tasks are best left to licensed professionals.